 I’m not a huge fan of flea collars, there are more effective flea products on the market which do a better job with fewer side effects.

 Some cats can have an adverse reaction to flea treatments resulting in itching, redness, blistering and sores and hair loss where the product has been placed.

 Treatment of allergies includes avoidance of the allergen if possible.
-Food allergy is treated by switching your cat to a hypoallergenic diet.
+Switching your cat to a hypoallergenic diet can treat food allergies.
 Diligent flea control for FAD.
 Insect bites and stings should resolve quickly.
 Benadryl may be administered to help control itching.

 Insect bite or sting

 Bites and stings can cause localised inflammation or in some cats, an allergic response.
 Ants, wasps and bees are the most common insects to bite or sting cats and the incidence increases in summer, outdoor cats are more commonly at risk.